SomeWeekendReading/someweekendreading.github.io/quotes.md

 &nbsp;&nbsp;&nbsp;&nbsp;therefore, we are saved by love."
 &mdash; [Reinhold Niebuhr](https://en.wikipedia.org/wiki/Reinhold_Niebuhr)

+"It is the sad duty of politics to establish justice in a sinful world." &mdash; [Reinhold Niebuhr](https://en.wikipedia.org/wiki/Reinhold_Niebuhr)

 "Niebuhr was a critic of national innocence, which he regarded as a delusion. &hellip; &lsquo;Nations, as individuals, who are completely innocent in their own esteem,&rsquo; Niebuhr wrote, &lsquo;are insufferable in their human